blue2609/OmniaCam/appProgrammingReadme.md

 &nbsp;

-# cordova-plugin-camera-with-exif
+## cordova-plugin-camera-with-exif

 This plugin enables the app to take pictures and extract the EXIF data from the picture that was taken by the camera.
 EXIF **(Exchangable Image File Format)** data contains many information about a picture that is taken by the device's camera.
 It can tell user the GPS coordinate where the image was taken, the date/time stamp when the image was taken.
 The latitude/longitude where the images was taken, etc.

 Therefore, using this plugin also makes it possible to extract the date/time stamp of each picture taken by the camera and subsequently rename the image taken with this date/time stamp.

 In order to utilise this plugin, a function called `takingPictures(eventData,parentDirectory)` is added and it takes 2 parameters:
-1. eventData is the object passed the linkFunctionHandler() function and it contains the URL that opens the app as well as the corresponding patient information that is passed to the app from the mobile browser.
+1. `eventData` is the object passed the `linkFunctionHandler()` function and it contains the URL that opens the app as well as the corresponding patient information that is passed to the app from the mobile browser.

 2. `parentDirectory` is the name of the directory the app wants the image to be saved.
-If the blue button is pressed then the name of this `parentDirectory` shall be **Patient Pictures** and if the green button is pressed then the name of parentDirectory will be **Treatment Sheet Pictures**
+If the blue button is pressed then the name of this `parentDirectory` shall be named **Patient Pictures** and if the green button is pressed then the name of parentDirectory will be **Treatment Sheet Pictures**

 The structure of this function is as follow: